Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: Checking (B ) and (KM ) for GSCs

 (For the definition of Ahlfors regularity, recall \eqref{eq.AR}.
 Note that $\dim_{\text{H}}(X, d_{2}) = \alpha'$ if $d_{2}$ is $\alpha'$-Ahlfors regular.)
 Then the \emph{Ahlfors regular conformal dimension} (ARC-dimension for short) of $(X, d_{1})$ is

 \end{dfn}

-The notion of quasisymemtric and the exact definition of ARC-dimension are not essential in this paper.
+The notion of quasisymmetric and the exact definition of ARC-dimension are not essential in this paper.
 We refer the reader to a monograph \cite{MT} and surveys \cites{Bon06, Kle06} for details of the ARC-dimension and related subjects.

 The following assumption describes our ``low-dimensional'' setting (see \cite{KZ92}*{the condition (R)} in the context of probability theory).